Remote Sync

 Set this to true to accept any self signed cert.
 Any certificates that are not self-signed are rejected.

-This all assumes that you have configured the Sync Gateway to provide the appropriate SSL certificates, and have included the appropriate certificate in your app bundle.
+This all assumes that you have configured the server to provide the appropriate SSL certificates, and have included the appropriate certificate in your app bundle.

 Client Authentication